Lincoln Heritage Funeral Advantage Review – Worst Insurance EVER

 What is the Funeral Advantage Program Lincoln Heritage?

-The Funeral Advantage Program is Lincoln Heritage’s version of final expense life insurance.
 It’s advertised as a full “funeral plan,” but it’s actually a small whole life policy, ranging from $5,000 to $35,000.
-It includes a free service called the Funeral Consumer Guardian Society (FCGS) that helps families compare funeral prices, but isn’t actual insurance.
+It includes a free service called the Funeral Consumer Guardian Society (FCGS) that helps families compare funeral prices, but it isn’t actual insurance.
 Most people end up paying more for a policy that has a two-year waiting period, even though many could qualify for first-day coverage elsewhere that starts right away and costs much less.

 Is Lincoln Heritage Funeral Advantage legit?

-Yes, Lincoln Heritage is a real company that’s been around for decades, but that doesn’t make their policies a good deal.
 They often sell expensive plans that only refund premiums if you die within the first two years instead of paying the full benefit.
 Around 97% of people qualify for immediate coverage with better companies, but Lincoln Heritage rarely offers it.
 So yes, it’s legitimate, but you’re paying more money for less protection.

 How much is Lincoln Heritage Funeral Advantage?

 Lincoln Heritage often costs 40% to 60% more for the same benefit, making it one of the more expensive options for seniors.
-The Final Expense Guy can run you rates to get you the lowest pricing.

 Is Lincoln Heritage Funeral Advantage a reputable company?

 Financially, yes.
 Lincoln Heritage is stable and can pay claims, but that doesn’t mean they treat customers fairly by giving them the lowest pricing.
-If you value honesty and affordability, you’ll find better options elsewhere.

 How long does it take for Lincoln Heritage Life Insurance to pay?